nxomimo/nxomimo.github.io/_pages/about.md

 While my hardware experience is mostly academic, I’m eager to learn quickly on the job and **contribute wherever I can in the industry**.

-Please let me know if you all are open to chatting at some point!
+Please let me know if you are open to chatting!